finn777/ALF_Report/readme.md

 // Take the link from “Key lines from output:” (look upper to the blog post)
 ![](media/ALFReport25.png)

-As result system provide your .vsix file.
+As result system provide .vsix file.
 ![](media/ALFReport26.png)

 Open Visual Studio Code and install Visual Studio extension (**AL Language**) from VSIX file: